-ECON 2213 Macroeconomics
+ECON 2213 Macroeconomics Sem: F/Su

-Sem: F/Su A general introduction to basi

 A general introduction to basic concepts in economics, this course includes national income, money and banking, fiscal policy, and economic growth.
 Emphasis is placed on macroeconomics as applied to the world of today.

 ECON 2223 Microeconomics